joshco/wpadng/draft-joshco-wpadng.md

 `urn:wpadng:none`

 When this URN is returned as the CURL, the meaning is that the current network has no proxy server, and the client SHOULD stop any further discovery.
-This can be helpful in avoiding unnecessary network round trips, preventing clients discovering rogue proxy servers.
+This can be helpful in avoiding unnecessary network round trips and  preventing discovery of rogue proxy servers.

 # The Discovery Process